fbpx

 While I think I have them figured out, they do something that sends me reeling.

 For instance, I recently decided to do an “official” cooking program with my children.
-While they’ve done a lot of cooking with me, I want them to learn to cook various meals all by themselves.
+While they’ve done a lot of cooking with me, I want them to learn to cook various meals themselves.

 Before embarking on this journey, I thought I would sit them down and ask them what rules we should have for our cooking class.